SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/cloudflare/cloudflare.md

     It's the recommended way to get your events from Cloudflare.

-Configure a [logpull job](https://developers.cloudflare.com/logs/reference/logpush-api-configuration/) with the following destination:
+Configure a [Logpush job](https://developers.cloudflare.com/logs/reference/logpush-api-configuration/) with the following destination:

 `https://intake.sekoia.io/plain/batch?header_X-SEKOIAIO-INTAKE-KEY=<your intake key>`